tidwall/cache-benchmarks/README.md

 - Latency also includes MAX, the absolute slowest single request.
 - CPU cycles are measured using the `perf` Linux utility.

+The "Threads" at the bottom of each graph represents the number of I/O Threads that the caching server software is configured to use for that specific benchmark.
 All the caching sofware has some type of multithreaded networking support through the following startup flags.